confluence/python-textbok/python_notes/02_Python_Basics.rst

     name = name.lower()
     print(name)

 In Python, strings are *immutable* -- that means that you can't modify a string once it has been created.
-However, you can change *which* string a variable name refers to.
+However, you can assign a new string value to an existing variable name.

 Variables
 =========